calroc/Thun/docs/Generator Programs.rst

 Generating Multiples of Three and Five
 --------------------------------------

-Look at the treatment of the Project Euler Problem One in `Developing a Program.ipynb <./Developing%20a%20Program.ipynb>`__ and you'll see that we might be interested in generating an endless cycle of:
+Look at the treatment of the Project Euler Problem One in the "Developing a Program" notebook and you'll see that we might be interested in generating an endless cycle of:

 ::